Mahsud: Primary locations

-The Maseed tribe inhabits a large portion of the center of Waziristan, which is drained by the Tank Zam and Shahur Rivers.
-The Maseed territory is a rough triangle between Jandola, the hills north of Razmak, and from Shuidar to Janimela, north of Wana.
+The Mahsuds tribe inhabits a large portion of the center of Waziristan, which is drained by the Tank Zam and Shahur Rivers.
+The Mahsuds territory is a rough triangle between Jandola, the hills north of Razmak, and from Shuidar to Janimela, north of Wana.
 No portion of their territory touches the "settled" districts, and the tribe is surrounded on the north and west by the Wazirs, on the east by the Bhittanis, and on the south by the Wazirs and Shranis.

-Except for a few Shabi Khel in the Bannu District, some land near Gumal in the Tank Tehsil, and the colonies at Chark and elsewhere in the Logar Valley in Afghanistan, none of the Maseed own land outside of South Waziristan Agency.
-To escape the severe cold in the higher hills during the winter, a large number move down to the lower valleys but always keep within the Maseed territorial limits.
+Except for a few Shabi Khel in the Bannu District, some land near Gumal in the Tank Tehsil, and the colonies at Chark and elsewhere in the Logar Valley in Afghanistan, none of the Mahsuds own land outside of South Waziristan Agency.
+To escape the severe cold in the higher hills during the winter, a large number move down to the lower valleys but always keep within the Mahsuds territorial limits.
 Many of these people live in caves or tents.

 "South Waziristan is mountainous with several high peaks; Pirghal, for example, being 11,600 feet.
 The Gomal is the main river, in addition to which there are many hill torrents, which remain dry for most of the year."

-The mountains and valleys geographically isolate the Maseed from large-scale movements of invaders and provide opportunities to conduct effective ambushes on enemies.
+The mountains and valleys geographically isolate the Mahsuds from large-scale movements of invaders and provide opportunities to conduct effective ambushes on enemies.
 The cave villages along the Shahur River near Barwand and along the Split Toi provide excellent hiding places and defensive positions.